Batkid Begins

 Batkid Begins is a 2015 American documentary film co-produced (with Liza Meak), co-written (with Kurt Kuenne) and directed by Dana Nachman.
 The documentary follows Miles Scott, an American child and cancer survivor.
 His wish was to be "Batkid", a sidekick of the eponymous comic book superhero Batman.
 Once the request went out, thousands of volunteers, city officials, businesses and supporters rallied to turn San Francisco, California into "Gotham City" – the fictional home city of Batman, on November 15, 2013, for one of the largest and most elaborate Make-A-Wish projects ever staged.

-The film was released by Warner Bros.
-Pictures on June 26, 2015.
+The film was released on June 26, 2015, by Warner Bros.
+Pictures.

+It featured footage shot live by John Crane Films on Batkid Day.
+John Crane also served as executive producer for the film.